SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 f(du,u,p,t) = 0
 ```

 where `f` is the a variant of the Roberts equation.
-This equations is actually of
+This equation is of
 the form

 ```math